 On top of Old Glory!

 The summit is a dizzy, spectacular place to be.
-We walked around the old cabin so we could enjoy the north-east view.
+Walk around the old cabin and enjoy the north-east view.
 The spiky Valhalla mountains were edging the horizon along with the big old Kokanee glacier.
 There is a log book inside the cabin, so be sure to check it out!

 Down the Old Glory Trail

-Back on Unnecessary Ridge, we turned right to take the longer Old Glory trail back.
-We followed the Seven Summits Trail for 3km along the sunny paradise of the ridge with soft valley views on either side.
-The birds were singing, the flowers blooming, the wind sighing a gentle summer breeze.
+Back on Unnecessary Ridge, turn right to take the longer Old Glory trail back if you choose.
+This will follow the Seven Summits Trail for 3km along the sunny paradise of the ridge with soft valley views on either side.